Golf course: Design

 The layout of a course follows certain traditional principles, such as the number of holes (nine and 18 being most common), their par values, and the number of holes of each par value per course.
 It is also preferable to arrange greens to be close to the tee box of the next playable hole, to minimize travel distance while playing a round, and to vary the mix of shorter and longer holes.
 Combined with the need to package all the fairways within what is frequently a compact square or rectangular plot of land, the fairways of a course tend to form an oppositional tiling pattern.
 In complex areas, two holes may share the same tee box, fairway, or even green.
 It is also common for separate tee-off points to be positioned for men, women, and amateurs, each one respectively lying closer to the green.
 Eighteen-hole courses are traditionally broken down into a "front 9" (holes 1–9) and a "back 9" (holes 10–18).
 On older courses (especially links courses, like the Old Course at St. Andrews), the holes may be laid out in one long loop, beginning and ending at the clubhouse, and thus the front 9 is referred to on the scorecard as "out" (heading out away from clubhouse) and the back 9 as "in" (heading back in toward the clubhouse).
 More recent courses (and especially inland courses) tend to be routed with the front 9 and the back 9 each constituting a separate loop beginning and ending at the clubhouse.
 This is partly for the convenience of the players and the club, as then it is easier to play just a 9-hole round, if preferred, or stop at the clubhouse for a snack between the front 9 and the back 9.

-A successful design is as visually pleasing as it is playable.
-With golf being a form of outdoor recreation, the strong designer is an adept student of natural landscaping who understands the aesthetic cohesion of vegetation, water bodies, paths, grasses, stonework, and woodwork, among many other elements.
+Landscape design involves the integration of aesthetic and functional elements.
+The process includes the arrangement of vegetation, water features, pathways, and structural materials such as stone and wood.

 New environmentally responsible design practices mean that a successful design more than harmonizes with the landscaping; it benefits the environment.
 A successful design also not just pleasing and playable, but is environmentally responsible.